jhogan/core/README.md

 ## Testing through Green Unicorn ##
-On the occasion that you need to debug an issue through the HTTP interface directly, you can run the Green Unicorn HTTP/WSGI server and hit the services from a browser or some other user agent like `curl`.
+On the occasion that you need to debug an issue through the HTTP interface directly, you can run the Green Unicorn HTTP/WSGI server and hit the services from a browser or some other user-agent like `curl`.
 To run the service, you can `cd` into the framework's source directory and run the command: